 Just after the boardwalk, look for a trail to your right that heads into the woods.
 While this trail isn’t marked, it’s an obvious trail and is also easy to follow.

 After just a couple of minutes, this trail deposits you along the edge of the Grasse River near Hart’s Falls.
+This river is incredibly scenic and features many great waterfalls, including Lampson Falls.

 Hart’s Falls is located in a narrow and rocky part of the river.
 In fact, it’s amazing how narrow the river is at this point given how wide it is just downstream of the waterfall.